Eclipse GlassFish

 Setting the Class Path

-To enable your applications to locate the class libraries for embedded Eclipse GlassFish, add one of the following JAR files to your class path:
+To enable your applications to locate the class libraries for embedded Eclipse GlassFish, add a JAR file corresponding to one of the Embedded Eclipse GlassFish editions to your class path.

 In addition, add to the class path any other JAR files or classes upon which your applications depend.
 For example, if an application uses a database other than Java DB, include the Java DataBase Connectivity (JDBC) driver JAR files in the class path.